EsayanWell/ProfilePage/README.md

 # ProfilePage

 # An application that simulates a user's page on a social network.
-What was ultimately done within the application:
+What was ultimately done while working on creating the application:
 - the application structure is written in MVC
 - code design
 - introduction to UICollectionView